 Training is one way to get effective practices into the hands of educators.
 The unit of implementation is at the school level, however the challenge for a school implementation team is to be able to provide training based on the many different components that must be addressed in each school.
 Therefore, a regional approach creates efficiencies, a more developed support system, and increases collaboration among schools with a shared focus on implementation of MTSS.

 To create capacity for an integrated MTSS system that can be implemented with fidelity, is sustainable over time and utilizes data-based decision making at all levels of implementation support.

 Education & Cooperation Grows Through Regional Education Associations (formerly Joint Powers Agreements)

 School districts across North Dakota are taking advantage of Regional Education Associations or REAs (formerly known as Joint Powers Agreements or JPAs) to improve educational services to students and to enhance cooperation in communities and geographic regions.
 As the map illustrates (courtesy of the North Dakota Department of Public Instruction), REAs now include 93% of all public school districts in the state, covering 92% of the land mass and improving services for over 98% of all public school students.

-Within North Dakota, there are eight Regional Education Associations.
+Within North Dakota, there are seven Regional Education Associations.
 Below are links to each REA.